nkityd09/cml_chatbot/README.md

 6. Once the AMP steps are completed, We can access the Gradio UI via the Applications page.

+**Note**: The application creates a "default" collection in the VectorDB when the AMP is launched the first time.

 ## Steps to Use the Gradio App